What is Memorial Day?

 Photo Recipe

 I took the photo hand-held, one of a burst sequence as I tried to capture the flag billowing in the breeze.
-In the original crop I had the staff but I rotated the image to make the stripes of the flag as I thought that improved the composition.
+In the original crop I had the staff vertical but I rotated the image to make the stripes of the flag horizontal as I thought that improved the composition.

-Single layer processed through Lightroom CC, Photomatix 4.2, and Photoshop CC
+Single layer processed through Lightroom CC, Photomatix 4.2, and photoshop CC